IDinsight/experiments-engine/docs/getting-started/experiments/cmabs/index.md

 $$
 after sampling $\theta_i$ from the corresponding Gaussian distribution.

 Once we have observed an outcome $y$ for a given variant and user context $\mathbf{x}$, we can obtain the posterior distribution for that variant.
-In the case of the real-valued outcomes, the likelihood and priors are conjugate, so the update is straightfoward update: i.e. given an observation $y$,
+In the case of the real-valued outcomes, the likelihood and priors are conjugate, so the update is straightforward update: i.e. given an observation $y$,
 $$
   {\Sigma }^{(\text{post})}_i = (\Sigma_i + \mathbf{x}^T \mathbf{x}) ^ {-1}
 $$